+44 (0)113 34 33183

 Self improvement, popular reform and the public good, c.
 1848-1884

-Other forthcoming publications include essays on popular politics and the theatre in 1820, and on Eric Hobsbawm and labour history, and a collected volume of essays on Chartism (to be published by Merlin Press in 2015).
+Other forthcoming publications include several essays (on popular politics and the theatre in 1820, on William Cobbett and Chartism, and on the historians Asa Briggs and Eric Hobsbawm) and an article for Northern History ('Caroline fever, Robert Chaloner and the North Riding Whigs').
+A collection of essays, The Chartists: Perspectives and Legacies, will be published by Merlin Press in 2015.

 Believing agrarianism to be significant means that I am sceptical about conventional approaches to labour history that see the labour movement mainly as part of a narrative of modernisation, through its response to 'the industrial revolution'.
 Ideas about land reform were a vital part of the British labour movement well into the twentieth century.
 Similarly, the mentality of early British trade unions owed a great deal to forms of workers' association and ideas about skill that significantly pre-dated the eighteenth century.
 This was one of the arguments of my second book, Early Trade Unionism: Fraternity, Skill and the Politics of Labour (Ashgate, 2000), also recently republished by Breviary.